jarekbryk/compbioftw/compbioftw.md

 ### Capturing and replacing

 - `()` Capture the search results between the parentheses for use in the re- placement term
-- `\1` or `$1` Substitute the contents of the matched into the replacement term, in numerical order.
+- `\1` or `$1` Substitute the contents of the matched pattern with the replacement term, in numerical order.
 Syntax depends on the text editor or language that you are using.

 ### Basic grep commands